NicolaLampis/Nicola_online_CV/README.md

 Is a robust and squared font.

-Barlow is again by GoogleFonts, I chose it because is slightly stretched in height, just like the Anton font, and is also very formal and minimal.
+Barlow is again by GoogleFonts, I chose it because it is slightly stretched in height, just like the Anton font, and is also very formal and minimal.

 ## Features

-The site use a navbar feature in Bootstrap together with cards.
+The site uses a navbar feature in Bootstrap together with cards.

-The navbar is fixed on top and give easy access to all the site.
+The navbar is fixed on top and gives easy access to all the site.

-Card provide clarity and order through all the contents.
+Cards provide clarity and order through all the contents.

 ### Features Left to Implement

 In the future, I would like to add further projects that are now shown as in progress.

-Implement the contact section with real data post.
+Implement the contact section with a real data post when the technology is learnt.

 ## Technologies Used